” Maropeng is educational and great fun “

 It’s a small, man made hide away for the little ones to explore, that is dark enough to be adventurous.

 ‘Almost Human: The Homo naledi Exhibition’

-This exhibit has ended and the fossils returned to Wits University for further scientific research, but has remained on this site because of its scientific value.
+This exhibit has ended and the fossils returned to Wits University for further scientific research.

 Rick Hunter and Steven Tucker, two recreational cavers, discovered fossils, of a yet to be identified hominid, in September 2013 in the Rising Star Cave system, in the Cradle of Humankind World Heritage Site